Library of Michigan

 Digital copies of NCLC publications focusing on consumer law, credit and debt, mortgage lending, student loans, foreclosure, and bankruptcy.

 EXPANDED COVERAGE!
-Now, in addition to historical coverage of the Detroit News (1873 to 1999), enjoy access to other selected papers from around the state.
+Now, in addition to historical coverage of the Detroit News (1873 to 1999), enjoy access to other selected papers from around the state, including all MLive-owned publications.
+Search here for those articles that are restricted to subscription holders!
+This video explains how.
 Access ranges from 2002 - current.

 Access a variety of authoritative resources.
 Includes government documents, public health and education journals, legal materials, and the fulltext of the Detroit Free Press (1831-1999).